jithin-renji/SEA/README.md

 # SEA

 This is a program which can be used to encrypt any given file, by shifting bytes of the file by pseudorandom numbers.
+The sequence of pseudorandom numbers acts as the key, and is written to a USB drive.

-This sequence of pseudorandom numbers acts as the key, and is written to a USB drive.
 Essentially, the USB drive acts as a physical key.

 ## Installation